nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The command immediately responsible for this is the 'DeleteContactCommand'

-An outline of the proposed implementation is as follows:
+An outline of the implementation is as follows:

 The `TeachingAssistantParser` should accept the command word `cdelete`.
 It will then get the `DeleteContactCommandParser`